technology-toolbox/website/content/blog/jjameson/2011/11/03/building-technologytoolbox-com-part-4.md

 title: Creating a style guide and color palette for a Web application (a.k.a.
 Building TechnologyToolbox.com, part 4)
 date: 2011-11-03T07:54:12-06:00
 description:
-  "In my previous post, I described how I typically create a \"static HTML prototype\" for an ASP.NET or SharePoint Web application.
-By working directly in HTML at the beginning, I can rapidly define the structure of the content and subsequently create the corresponding CSS rules to style the pages..."
+  'In my previous post, I described how I typically create a "static HTML prototype" for an ASP.NET or SharePoint Web application.
+By working directly in HTML at the beginning, I can rapidly define the structure of the content and subsequently create the corresponding CSS rules to style the pages...'
 aliases:
   [
     "/blog/jjameson/archive/2011/11/03/building-technologytoolbox-com-part-4.aspx",